 Meetings for all OA members in camp will take place on Monday and Thursday at 1:15 p.m. at the Program Porch.
 Please send at least one youth and one adult Arrowman from your unit.
 Topics will include information about the OA Overnight Program, Service Projects, the Unit OA Election, and the Call-Out Ceremony.

 Call-Out Service Projects

 In preparation for our Call-Out Ceremony each Thursday evening, we have a number of service projects that we need your help with.
 Projects could include building the call-out fire, placing/collecting smudge pots, building torches, extinguishing the call-out fire, etc. More details will be announced at the Monday OA meeting (see above).
 Participating units may use an OA service project to satisfy a requirement for the Camping Award.
 Speak with your campsite Commissioner for details.

 Monday Night Overnight

 Our overnight program started in the summer of 2008, is designed to excite Arrowmen about the Order.
 Our hope is that participants will be encouraged to participate in OA activities outside of summer camp too!
-Youth Arrowmen will have the opportunity to join other OA members in camp with an evening at Huck’s Cove, and an overnight experience sleeping in treehouses.
-Following the Huck’s Cove swim, various seminars will be held.
-They could include Ordeal to Brotherhood session, information on how to get involved as an Officer or Chairman, and ceremonial teams.
+Youth Arrowmen will have the opportunity to join other OA members in camp with an evening at Nims Overlook, and an overnight experience sleeping in the new Adirondacks.
+Various activities and seminars will be held.
+They could include an Ordeal to Brotherhood session, information on how to get involved as an Officer or Chairman, and ceremonial teams.
 The evening will conclude with a relaxing campfire and OA discussions.
 All Scouts who sign-up are expected to participate in all of the activities.

 How to Sign-Up